 Our logo is commonly used without resizing.
 On larger print formats as A3, scale the logo proportionally to the size.
 Make sure to always maintain the aspect ratio when scaling.

-Always strive to place the logo in the bottom right corner in prints, PDFs etc. If you are working on a narrow format an option might be to center the logo if the content/elements above the logo are also centred.
+Always strive to place the logo in the bottom right corner in prints, PDFs, etc. If you are working on a narrow format an option might be to centre the logo if the content/elements above the logo are also centred.

 Print: Minimum height of the logo when used in prints.
 0,5 cm (1/5 inch).

 In rare cases there might be a need to use a vertical Visma logo.
 If the Visma logo has to be rotated, it must always be rotated only 90 degrees and clockwise.
 See example of this on signboards.

 Logo is centred from the left side of the ”i” in the logotype.
 The example shows how to draw two vertical lines to find the centre point of the logo.